 Sharleen posing with one of her kindergarten buddies.

-I hope and pray that my kids will always have some good friends, and be a good friend, as it will sure make going through school/life easier/fun.
+I hope and pray that my kids will always have some good friends, and be good friends, as it will surely make going through school/life easier/fun.

 Wednesday, February 16, 2011